Quantum-HG/rectangle-maker/README.md

-# rectangle-maker
+# Rectangle Maker
 Small Program to print a rectangle of custom dimensions in the console

-# Rectangle Maker

 ## Description
 This project provides an example code to create a rectangle with specified dimensions.